How to manage property maintenance during the COVID-19 crisis

 Roof and guttering

-Wood rot, dampness and mould
+Wood rot, damp and mould

-The switch from cold, wet weather to warmer temperatures creates the perfect environment for wood rot.
-Search the property for areas where any protective paints or seals are used, and treat them before they get worse.
-If left unchecked, mould can quickly get worse and create an unhealthy and unpleasant environment for tenants.
+A spring property inspection should consider any areas of the property where protective paints or seals are used, and treat them before they get worse.
+If left unchecked, mould can quickly get worse and create an unhealthy and unpleasant environment for your tenants.